uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictSpecies.R ./ TRUE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
   ```
 Which runs the script to identify neural network architectures with minimum CV error by exploring different architectures, progressing from 0-hidden layer architecture to 3-hidden layer architectures, and stops the moment it finds an architecture with minimum CV error.
 Note that the first set of commands excludes the tree features, whereas the latter set includes them.
-The predicted phenotypes for all species are stored in `Predictions.csv` under the `results` folder.

 ## PredictPositions
 **Sample Commands**: